JustinNguyen2003/expense-tracker/README.md

 1. Fork repo to your computer.
 2. Open repo in your favourite code editor.
 3. From the Terminal, run the command "npm run dev"

+## Current Bugs:
+- DELETE Axios API call to database is currently throwing an error.
+POST and GET still work fine.